VishRoy/Data-Structure/README.md

   1. Ordered key-value pairs of data
   2. Element access via key
+  3. Iterable
+  4. Keys are unique, values are not
+  5. Keys can be anything (including reference values like arrays)
+  6. Pure data storage, optimized for data access

 E. Linked List

 F. Stack - LIFO

 G. Queue